-- You let customers to reach little achievements before or alongside a purchase.
+- You let customers reach little achievements before or alongside a purchase.

 - You provide an incentive to increase customer interactions with your brand.
 And more interactions lead to more engagement.
 And that leads to your brand being top-of-mind when it comes time for your customers to shop.

-- Automated Emails: Your customer receives an email when their friend shares a product page, or when there’s a new reward they can save up for in your loyalty program.
-If customers are enrolled in your loyalty program, excite them with news, special events and motivate them with updates about how their friends are participating.
+- Automated Emails: Set it up so your customer receives an email when their friend shares a product page or when there’s a new reward they can save up for in your loyalty program.
+These automated emails will save you time while also providing real-time personalization to your customers.
+If customers are enrolled in your loyalty program, excite them with news and special events and motivate them with updates about how their friends are participating.